Skip to content

 You've done the steady-state math.
 Your 12V→5V, 2A buck converter produces the right output voltage, the inductor current ripple is within spec, and the output capacitor keeps ripple voltage under 50mV.
 On paper, it looks clean.

 This is exactly the scenario the SMPS Control Loop Stability Analyzer is built for.
+It's one of those tools you wish you'd used before that last board revision.

 Setting Up the Nominal Design